CEE 2030: Energy Taxation, Carbon Pricing, and Households

 A dual-crisis landscape where CEE economies face a 'liquidity pincer' between rigid EU carbon pricing and a systemic 'grid exit' by heavy industrial actors.

-90 academic papers234 deep research sources477 agent sources300 extracted claims
+90 academic papers232 deep research sources494 agent sources599 extracted claims

-Acceleration of industrial grid-exit (Scenario A, 40%) is confirmed by aggressive hyperscaler SMR deployment and a systemic surge in CEE municipal autarky; we reflect this by tightening the probability gap between A and C.
+Acceleration of industrial grid-exit (Scenario A, 49%) is strongly confirmed by aggressive hyperscaler nuclear/SMR deployment and a systemic surge in CEE municipal autarky; we reflect this by narrowing the probability gap with Scenario C to a near inversion point.

-Cross-cutting risk: Regressive consumer-tax burden continues to rise, fueling 'energy poverty' which the Social Climate Fund is currently structurally incapable of mitigating due to utility liquidity bottlenecks.
+Cross-cutting risk: Regressive consumer-tax burden continues to rise, fueling 'energy poverty' which the Social Climate Fund is currently structurally incapable of mitigating due to utility liquidity bottlenecks and ETS2 budget cuts.

 Generated by DSGHT.ai